Ten (Girls Aloud album): Material

 Eight tracks from Girls Aloud's first greatest hits album, The Sound of Girls Aloud: The Greatest Hits (2006) are included on Ten, namely "Sound of the Underground", "No Good Advice", "Jump", "The Show", "Love Machine", "I'll Stand by You", "Biology" and "Something Kinda Ooooh".
 The singles after the group's first and before their second greatest hits album such as "Sexy!
 No No No...", "Call the Shots", "Can't Speak French", "The Promise", "The Loving Kind" and "Untouchable" made the track listing of Ten.
-The only singles after their first greatest hits album that weren't included on the group's second greatest hits album are "Walk This Way" and "I Think We're Alone Now".
+The only singles after their first greatest hits album that were not included on the group's second greatest hits album are "Walk This Way" and "I Think We're Alone Now".

 The track listing of the deluxe edition's bonus disc was decided by the fans, voting for their choices on Girls Aloud's official website.

 Four new songs appear on the album.
-Girls Aloud's longtime collaborator, songwriting and production team Xenomania wrote "Something New" and "Every Now and Then".
-Girls Aloud member, Nicola Roberts co-wrote the track "On the Metro" alongside Jason Pebworth, George Astasio, Jon Shave and Dan Stein, and Rachel Moulden wrote the track, "Beautiful 'Cause You Love Me".
+Girls Aloud's longtime collaborator, songwriting and production team Xenomania, wrote "Something New" and "Every Now and Then".
+Girls Aloud member Nicola Roberts co-wrote the track "On the Metro" alongside Jason Pebworth, George Astasio, Jon Shave and Dan Stein, and Rachel Moulden wrote the track "Beautiful 'Cause You Love Me".
 The inclusion of these two tracks makes Ten the first album since their debut, Sound of the Underground, not to be produced exclusively by Xenomania.